polarhive/site/content/blog/anna/index.md

 > - Wrote a benchmark for main.go that times the entire application

 ---
 ## To search or not to search? 🤔

-> That is the question > Is our *static site* becoming and at what cost?
+> That is the question? is our *static site* becoming dynamic!
+And at what
+> cost?

 We were wondering if we’d need a search function on our site since Google and any other web-crawler index our site anyway.
 If we needed to implement it, we had a constraint: we cannot use an API.
 It had to be static and local to be user-friendly to work with.
 Aditya and Anirudh implemented a JSON index generator that uses "Deep Data Merge" to index posts on our site.

 This index is built at runtime and works without any lag or noticeable delay when searching across posts.
 We mean to re-write it using WASM if necessary and if it costs us time when performing searches.

 ![Demonstration of the search feature in anna](https://raw.githubusercontent.com/acmpesuecc/anna/main/site/static/images/posts/fireside-anna/search.gif)

 ## JS integration as plugins

 Aditya added a field to our frontmatter which lets you pick and add certain JS based snippets to your site.
 This way, you get to add `highlight.js` support, analytics scripts and donation page widgets; that you can source from the `static/scripts` folder and toggle as needed per-markdown page.

 ## Wizard